ivanvorobei/SPStorkController/README.md

 </p>

 <p><h3>About</h3>
 Transition controller <b>as in Apple Music, Podcasts and Mail</b> apps.
 Customizable height.
 Simple adding close button and centering arrow indicator.
+<br><br>
 You can download example <a href="https://itunes.apple.com/app/id1446635818">Debts - Spending tracker</a> app from AppStore.
 Alert you can find in <a href="https://github.com/IvanVorobei/SPAlert">SPAlert</a> project.
 If you want to <b>buy source code</b> of app in preview, please, go to <a href="https://xcode-shop.com">xcode-shop.com</a>.
 <br><br>
 If you like the project, do not forget to <b>put star ★</b> or donate: